School Play Program

 Each school play stages 2-4 performances for the public.

 Arts Alive! communicates with families via email and website updates.
 Please be sure that we have your current email address.
 You may also receive communications from your school’s PTO Liaison.
 All school play information is posted on the Arts Alive! website www.artsalivebarrington.org.
-Select your child’s school from the top navigation menu to access rehearsal schedules, download music for practice, read any notices.
+Select your child’s school from the top navigation menu to access rehearsal schedules, music for practice, and other relevant production information.
 Notices are sent via email every week.
-Please contact us at firstname.lastname@example.org with any questions/concerns.
+Additionally, information may be shared via a private Facebook page specific to a school’s performance as well as via text reminders.
+Please contact us at email@example.com with any questions/concerns.

 Fees and Expenditures